Autódromo Parque Ciudad de General Roca

 Autódromo Parque Ciudad de General Roca is a 3.625 km motorsports circuit located in Rio Negro, Argentina.
 It has hosted events in the TC2000 and Formula Renault series.
 The track has 13 corners.
+The circuit was opened in September 1983.

 Lap records

-The official race lap records at the Autódromo Parque Ciudad de General Roca are listed as:
+As of June 2012, the fastest official race lap records at the Autódromo Parque Ciudad de General Roca are listed as: